Things To Keep In Mind

 - After you have matriculated at the Law School, you must petition for approval of your joint degree program.
 You will need to submit a formal proposal to the Faculty Committee on Special Courses of Study outlining a course of study and explaining how pursuing a degree in another program complements or enhances your legal studies.

 - The Faculty Committee on Special Courses of Study meets once each semester.
 First-year students are strongly advised to wait until the spring to submit joint degree proposals.
 You must be enrolled in or admitted to the other school or program at the time you submit your proposal.

 During each semester of a joint degree, you will be "in residence" at one school or the other.
 Tuition and financial aid for the semester will be determined by the school where you are in residence.
-Please contact the Law School's Financial Aid Office to discuss the ramifications of enrolling in a joint degree program for financial aid, summer funding, and post-graduate loan forgiveness.
+Please contact the Law School's Financial Aid Office to discuss the logistics of enrolling in a joint degree program for financial aid, summer funding, and post-graduate loan forgiveness programs.

-After the first-term, Law Students are permitted to take courses in the undergraduate, graduate, and professional schools at Yale University.
+After the first-term, students at Yale Law School are permitted to take courses in the undergraduate, graduate, and professional schools at Yale University.
 This type of interdisciplinary study is an excellent way to explore other areas or to gain specialized knowledge without enrolling in a joint degree program.
-Often this is enough training in another area, without increasing the length of the program.
-Students may receive Law School credit for these classes when they are relevant to the student's program of study or planned career.
-Up to 12 units of credit for such courses may be counted towards the 83 units required for the J.D. degree.
+Often this intersectional academic study provides ample training in another discipline without increasing the length of the JD program.
+Students may receive law school credit for these courses when they are relevant to their program of study or professional career.
+Up to 12 units of credit for such courses may be counted towards the 83 units required for the JD degree.